Jeannie Colvin, MFT

 It doesn't discuss how snakes often appear in dreams when we are on the verge of a new level of awareness or personal transformation, as it takes us back to our most basic instincts (for example our "reptilian brain").
 It's the herald of a new life-cycle beginning.
 And for many people it accompanies a feeling of terror.

-As Robin Robertson writes, "Interestingly, snakes still appear in our dreams when we are breaking through to a new awareness, which is still so far removed from our normal consciousness, that it chills us with its cold-bloodedness."
+As Robin Robertson, noted Jungian psychoanalyst, writes, "Interestingly, snakes still appear in our dreams when we are breaking through to a new awareness, which is still so far removed from our normal consciousness, that it chills us with its cold-bloodedness."

 Personal Unconscious